Higginbottom/python/README.md

 	* Minor change to py_wind_sub, velocity components now correctly written to x,y,z files rather than rho, theta, z files.
 Also py_wind_write now outputs x and z coordinates to 4 dp, which permits r theta grids to be properly described
 	* Changes to the 'e' option in pywind, to get it to report all heating and cooling mechanisms correctly
 	* maximum temperature implemented in ionization.c for proga models
-	* kpar is now included directly in python
+	* kpar is now included directly in python which is reflected in new .c files and the makefile

 * Files changed:
 	* too many to list
 	* major changes in
 		* rtheta.c, python.c, ionization.c
+	* new files included directly in python
+		* log.c, rdpar.c